mesfind/academic-website/content/post/2018-07-27-data-science-training.md

 This post was motivated in part by
 [Maelle Salmon's post about blogging](https://masalmon.eu/2018/07/16/soapbox/) and secondly from discussion with [Laura Graham](http://laurajanegraham.github.io/) about my long term mission is to convince the [University of
-Southampton](https://www.southampton.ac.uk/) here in the UK, of the need to provide some minimum data science training and support.
+Southampton](https://www.southampton.ac.uk/) (here in the UK) of the need to provide some minimum data science training and support.

 The aim is to try to define the problem(s) a bit better and also a bit of a cry for help.
 I appreciate that none of this may be novel, but I needed to get